My rating: 5 of 5 stars

 It wasn’t Flaubert’s father or Joyce’s father who had impugned me for my recklessness—it was my own.
 Nor was it the Irish he claimed I had maligned and misrepresented, but the Jews.
 Of which I was one.
 Of which, only some five thousand days past, there had been millions more.

-No, Roth never really dishonors his mother and father, not really—they worked hard to give him a good life, after all—but, keen satirist as he is, he has to dishonor someone lest sloppy thinking or self-congratulation go unchallenged.
+No, Roth never really dishonors his mother and father, not really—they worked hard to give him a good life—but, keen satirist as he is, he has to dishonor someone lest sloppy thinking or self-congratulation go unchallenged.
 Enter Judge Wapter, pillar of the Newark Jewish community, whom Nathan’s father petitioned for advice.
 The privileged Wapter writes a letter to Nathan expressing his concerns about Nathan’s fiction portrayals of Jews.
 In its middlebrow smug ignorance and somnolent self-righteousness, Wapter’s is one of the more amusing letters in fiction, oddly reminiscent, though the circumstances are obviously quite different, of Mr. Collins’s proposal to Lizzy Bennett:

 If you have not yet seen the Broadway production of The Diary of Anne Frank, I strongly advise that you do so.
 Mrs. Wapter and I were in the audience on opening night; we wish that Nathan Zuckerman could have been with us to benefit from that unforgettable experience.